Corporate law: Germany

+United Kingdom

 United States

 In the United States, most corporations are incorporated, or organized, under the laws of a particular state.
 The laws of the state of incorporation normally governs a corporation's internal operations, even if the corporation's operations take place outside that state.
 Corporate law differs from state to state.
 Because of these differences, some businesses will benefit from having a corporate lawyer determine the most appropriate or advantageous state in which to incorporate.

 Business entities may also be regulated by federal laws and in some cases by local laws and ordinances.

 Delaware

 A majority of publicly traded companies in the U.S. are Delaware corporations.
 Some companies choose to incorporate in Delaware because the Delaware General Corporation Law offers lower corporate taxes than many other states.
 Many venture capitalists prefer to invest in Delaware corporations.
 Also, the Delaware Court of Chancery is widely recognized as a good venue for the litigation of business disputes.